Can we have children as opera singers?

-- Your children can grow up in the theatre world – fascinating, funny, entertaining.
+- Your children can grow up in the theatre world – fascinating, funny, and entertaining.

 - They can travel with you to foreign places and see the world.

-- As my youngest put it one day when I left very heavy-heartedly: „It’s ok, Mama, you know how boring other mothers can be?!“
+- As my youngest put it one day when I left very heavy-heartedly: „It’s ok, Mama, you have any idea how boring other mothers can be?!“

-You can make an extra little birthday-party later or offer a school-activity when you are at home.
-Quality-time is what counts, and it doesn’t have to always happen „on the date.“
+You can have an extra little birthday party later or offer a school activity when you are at home.
+Quality time is what counts, and it doesn’t have to always happen „on the date.“

 The agency and your partner – the vision of your career